End of the line for Borderlines.

 With all of our sessions safety is paramount, this is particularly so with sessions involving youngsters, during the last decade or so several tragic incidents have occurred on school out of bound trips.
 If we allow coaching standards and attention to detail to drop, an incident such as this could happen within angling, such incidents illustrate all too graphically the need for constant vigilance, by properly trained and qualified angling instructors.
 As coaches we have a duty of care to maintain coaching standards and attention to detail to provide a safe and secure environment in which to learn angling.

 Angling instruction for Borderlines is provided by Clive Mitchelhill, Glyn Freeman, Derek Kelly (Borderlines Company Secretary), Roger Smith and Chris Bowman.
-Clive and Glyn are both members of A.A.P.G.A.I. the (Association of Advanced Professional Game Angling Instructors) and F.F.F.
+Clive, Glyn and Derek are all members of A.A.P.G.A.I. the (Association of Advanced Professional Game Angling Instructors) and F.F.F.
 (Federation of Fly Fishers).
 Chris is a Professional Anglers Association registered coach.
 As members of these organisations, Borderlines is able to draw on other qualified instructors to deliver larger projects and cover a wider area.

 The study of their own local environment and lives can motivate young people to enjoy practising skills of writing, reading, drawing, measuring, calculating, designing and public speaking through approaches that make learning relevant and applied.

 There is a large body of research that illustrates the importance of environmental experience and contact with nature in childhood to promote children’s physical and mental health and well being.